FlowerTailor/ClassicDotaInstaller/README.md

 ### Launching and playing
 - Double-click the Desktop shortcut `Launch Dota 6.84.bat` (ensure Steam is open)
+- If there is no desktop shortcut just go to the selected install folder of the game and double-click the dota.exe
 - Sign in and queue: `https://dota2classic.com/Auth/signin?redirectUrl=/&authProvider=Steam` then `https://dota2classic.com/queue`
 - Alternatively use the Discord queue channels after linking your account